 The Way We Were is a weekly article published in the Park Record written by Museum staff, volunteers, and interns.
 Articles date back as early as the 1980s and have proven to be a valuable research tool.
-The images in the Way We Were articles are copyrighted by the Park City Museum.
+The images in the Way We Were articles are copyrighted by the Park City Museum (unless otherwise noted and used by permission).
 If you would like more information, or should you wish to use an image, please contact Research Coordinator Mahala Ruddell at email@example.com.

 |Article Title||Article Author||Description||Subject|

 |A “Hummer” of a Tournament||Mahala Ruddell||In August 1914, Park City played host to the state fireman’s tournament and convention.
 It was an opportunity, Mayor Tallon encouraged, for all Parkites to “constitute himself a committee of one on reception and bureau of information for all our visitors.”||Firemen, fire department, tournament, state convention, R. Simpson, Elenor Wright, Bud Johnson, Dick Squires, Pompier exhibition, parade, festival, Park City Juvenile Band, August 18-20, 1914|

 |A Tale of Two Deer Valleys||David Nicholas||“Upper” Deer Valley is the site of the first mining camp in the area, Lake Flat, settled in the the early 1870s.
 The nearby mines did not produce a high enough yield to support the town and the discovery of the Ontario, Judge, and Daly West in the late 1880s and early 1890s prompted the move into the lower canyons/valleys and modern-day Park City.||Deer Valley, Lake Flat, Silver Lake, Nail Driver, Lady of the Lake, the New York, McHenry, Ontario, Daly West, Judge, Park City Mining District, 1868-1890, 1894|